EricMarcon/Course-git/README.md

-# Source control with git and Github
+# Source control with git and Github - Other text

 Formats: